harmonysoft-tech/traute/core/javac/README.md

 }
 ```

-The plugin modifies resulting byte code as if the source looks like this:
+The plugin modifies resulting byte code as if the source looked like this:
 ```java
 @NotNull
 public Integer add(@NotNull Integer a, @NotNull Integer b) {